localytics/localytics-xamarin/GettingStarted.md

 * LoggingEnabled may not return the current status of the Logger.

 ### Change Log
+* 5.4.0 - Xamarin Service Release [Requires Xamarin.iOS 12.2.1.11 or later]
-* 5.4.0 - Based on Native SDK 5.4.0 for Android and iOS.
+	* Based on Native SDK 5.4.0 for Android and iOS.
 	* Location Services (including Foreground Places support) requires App to request permissions.
 	* AddProfileAttribute supports Arrays or params list.
 	* Fixed Assembly version for the Common Module to match the release version.
+	* Supports WKWebView for iOS that requires Xamarin.iOS 12.2.1.11 or later.
 	* Plugin Version now reads Xamarin_<version>
 * 5.2.0 - Source only release in github repo.
 Support for Native SDK 5.2
 * 5.1.2 - Native SDK 5.1